yngndrw/SimpleMotionCNC.Design/README.md

 A simple G-Code parsing library compatible with both [Mach3](http://machmotion.com/cnc-info/g-code.html) and [EMC](http://linuxcnc.org/docs/html/gcode.html) flavours.
 Would be split into two parts, a stateless parser and a stateful machine-agnostic controller.

 ## Stand-Alone CNC Controller
 A simple console application which links the Simple Motion and G-Code libraries.
 Responsible for executing a single G-Code file (From command-line arguments) against the local machine (Connected via RS485).
+The batched-command API would be used to prevent synchronisation issues and timing complexities.

 ## Client-Server Framework
 A web-socket-baseed framework which provides a secure (Intended to be publically accessible on the internet) multi-tenant service which orchestrates commands and responces between different clients.
 Clients may either be native applications or Javascript in-browser applications.
 No assumptions are to be made in the library regarding protocols or usage.